"That guy's an asshole. Everybody that comes in here is way too uptight. This job would be great if it wasn't for the fucking customers."

 Brick Joke: Randal mentions that he once had a cousin who died attempting autofellatio.
 A coroner later mentions that the strangest thing she had ever seen was when she had to tag a kid who died attempting autofellatio.

-Dante tells Randal a story about how Caitlin had sex with him in a darken room thinking he was someone else.
-Caitlin would later have sex in the darken bathroom with a dead man thinking it is Dante.
+Dante tells Randal a story about how Caitlin had sex with him in a darkened room thinking he was someone else.
+Caitlin would later have sex in the darkened bathroom with a dead man thinking it is Dante.

 Brilliant, but Lazy: Randal.
-Cunning, manipulative, acid-tongued, and very obviously whip-smart, yet content with his lot in life as a store clerk (and he doesn't even take that seriously).
+Cunning, manipulative, acid-tongued, and very obviously whip-smart, yet content (in a discontented way) with his lot in life as a store clerk (and he doesn't even take that seriously).

 Butt Monkey: Dante, although it's largely his own fault.